 construction allows stratovolcanoes to rise as much as 2,400 meters above

 their bases.
 The essential feature of a composite volcano is a conduit

 deep in Earth's crust rises to the surface.
 The volcano is built up by

 the accumulation of material erupted through the conduit and increases

 in size as lava, cinders, ash, etc., are added to its slopes.
 These volcanoes

 boundaries.
 In this Guide, we will focus on eight stratovolcanoes

 featured on the Stratovolcanoes of the World poster available

-from NGDC.
+from NCEI.
 These volcanoes are located in the Pacific Ring of Fire.